ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-overview-and-architecture/kubernetes-architecture.md

 Node Components:

-1. **Kubelet**: The `kubelet` is an agent that runs on each node in the cluster and is responsible for managing the state of the pods running on that node.
+1. **Kubelet:** The `kubelet` is an agent that runs on each node in the cluster and is responsible for managing the state of the pods running on that node.
 Its main responsibility is to ensure that containers are running and healthy.

-2. **Kube proxy**: The `kube-proxy` is responsible for managing the network connectivity between the pods and services in the cluster.
+2. **Kube proxy:** The `kube-proxy` is responsible for managing the network connectivity between the pods and services in the cluster.

-3. **Container runtime**: The `container runtime` is responsible for starting and stopping containers on the node.
+3. **Container runtime:** The `container runtime` is responsible for starting and stopping containers on the node.
 Kubernetes supports multiple container runtimes, including Docker, containerd, and CRI-O.

 ### 3. Cloud Provider API